Home

 6. EFFECT OF DISTANCE FROM LIGHT SOURCE

-The rate of decrease in the intensity of light with distance from the
+The rate of decrease in the intensity of light with distance from a

 light source depends on the size of the light source.
 All real